The Broad View

 Companies that engage in M&A are often those with a history and pattern of deal making.
 “There are companies you know that make sense as part of bigger companies.
 And every now and then you’re surprised when the acquirer gets acquired,” Wendt adds.

-Meanwhile, companies with more leverage, such as those in the high-yield sector, could use this opportunity to go public, according to David Daigle, lead portfolio manager for American High-Income Trust®.
+Meanwhile, companies with more leverage, such as those in the high-yield sector, could use this opportunity to go public, according to David Daigle, a Capital Group portfolio manager.
 “Private equity firms will be minor players when it comes to buying public assets at these valuations,” Daigle adds.
 “They will, however, bid aggressively for carve out assets that come up for sale as companies seek to reposition their businesses.
 But paying a 30% premium on top of already high public valuations is not something you’ll see very often.”